bhagavadgitadu22/theBIGbam/README.md

 - **Variables**: Select the features to plot.
 You can either use the checkboxes to select all features from a module or click individual features within a module

-- **Plotting parameters**: You can customize several aesthetic aspects of the plots (e.g. heights of the genomic feature tracks and mapping-derived plots)
+- **Plotting parameters**: You can customize several aesthetic aspects of the plots: [adaptive resolution parameters](docs/README.md#adaptive-resolution-rendering), heights of the genomic feature tracks and mapping-derived plots, MAG and sample parameters to order the MAG contigs and sample plots

 Finally, click **Apply** to visualize the requested features for the selected contig and sample.
 Alternatively, click **Peruse Data** to display tables containing the metrics and feature values.